Louise Sorel: Career

 She made other guest appearances on such programs as Bonanza (as Marie in the episode "The Strange One", 1965), Daniel Boone, The Virginian, Night Gallery, Route 66, The Big Valley, The Fugitive, Search (as Magda Reiner, in "Live Men Tell Tales"), Vega$, Hart to Hart, Medical Center, Charlie's Angels, The Incredible Hulk, Hawaii Five-O, The Eddie Capra Mysteries, Knots Landing, and Sabrina the Teenage Witch, among others.
 She had a principal role on The Don Rickles Show.

-Her first daytime dramatic role was as eccentric, meddlesome Augusta Wainwright on the NBC daytime drama Santa Barbara.
-She appeared on Santa Barbara from July 1984 to August 1986, then from November 1988 to May 1989, returning the following October.
+Sorel played fan-favorite character Augusta Lockridge on the NBC daytime drama series Santa Barbara from July 1984 to August 1986, then from November 1988 to May 1989, returning the following October.
 She remained until October 1991.

 In between stints, she also spent a year appearing as a strong-willed but decent District Attorney, Judith Russell Sanders, on the ABC soap opera One Life to Live, from August 1986 through November 1987.
 She played the villainous Vivian Alamain on the NBC daytime serial, Days of Our Lives from March 1992 until February 2000.
-Sorel's performance as Alamain garnered her five Soap Opera Digest Awards as "Outstanding Villainess" in 1994, "Outstanding Showstopper" in 1997, and again in 1999 as "Outstanding Scene Stealer".
+Sorel's performance as Alamain garnered her five Soap Opera Digest Awards, including "Outstanding Villainess" in 1994 and "Outstanding Showstopper" in 1997 and 1999.

 In 2000, shortly after her dismissal from Days of Our Lives, Sorel briefly joined the cast of the Port Charles as fashion maven "Donatella Stewart" (a play on the names Donatella Versace and Martha Stewart).
 The role lasted for a month.
-In 2001, she had a brief role on another ABC soap opera, All My Children, as "Judge Kay Campobello," who blackmailed Adam Chandler into sleeping with her.
+In 2001, she had a brief role on another ABC soap opera, All My Children, as Judge Kay Campobello, who blackmailed Adam Chandler into sleeping with her.
 She made a brief appearance on Passions as cannery worker Dort in 2004.
 In December 2009, she was invited to reprise her villainous role on Days of Our Lives.

 In June 2011, Sorel was let go from Days of Our Lives along with many other actors to make room for the return of super couple John and Marlena and several other characters.
 In 2014, Sorel played Emily Tanner in the soap opera web series Beacon Hill.

 On December 29, 2017, Sorel returned to Days of Our Lives as Vivian.
 However, she was briefly replaced by Robin Strasser.
 On December 30, 2019, it was announced that Sorel would once again return to the role in 2020.

-In 2023, Sorel returned to her role as Vivian Alamain, in Days of Our Lives and again in 2025.
+In 2023 Sorel returned to her role as Vivian Alamain in Days of Our Lives, and again in 2025.